ask/python-github2/doc/api/client.rst

     >>> from github2.client import Github
     >>> github = Github(username="ask", api_token=".......")

-If you authenticated to GitHub using their OAuth service, pass in the OAuth access token::
+If you authenticated to GitHub using their `OAuth service`_, pass in the OAuth access token::

     >>> github = Github(access_token="........")